False Medical Board Accusations in California

 Lack of Checks & Balances to Protect the Doctor

-Respondent is subject to disciplinary action under sections 141 and 2305 of the Code in that the United States Drug Enforcement Administration (DEA) suspended Respondent's Certificate of Registration.
-Suspension of Respondent's DEA Certificate of Registration is grounds for discipline in California as a violation of federal or state laws that regulate dangerous drugs or controlled substances, pursuant to Code section 2238.
+The board states that: "Respondent is subject to disciplinary action under sections 141 and 2305 of the Code because the United States Drug Enforcement Administration (DEA) suspended Respondent's Certificate of Registration.
+Suspension of Respondent's DEA Certificate of Registration constitutes grounds for discipline in California, as a violation of federal or state laws regulating dangerous drugs or controlled substances, pursuant to Code section 2238."

 Politics vs. Medicine